 Always wanted to go to a concert in the park or a trip out of town?
 The Parks & Rec Department funds several types of activities that will appeal to anyone.

-These trips are being offered in Mansfield, Ashford, Coventry, Ellington, Tolland, and Willington.
+DAY TRIPSThese trips are offered in Mansfield, Ashford, Coventry, Ellington, Tolland, and Willington.
 Please register where you live at your local Recreation Department.
 The pickup location for all those registered will be the Commuter Lot off I-84 Exit 68.
 Return times are approximate.
 No alcohol or glass items allowed on bus.
 Limited number of tickets per town per trip; register early!

 97 Shenipsit Street, Ellington - Capacity is full, contact us if you would like to be added to a waiting list in case an opening arises.